-As of 2010, there are about 1,700 public prosecutors, about 900 assistant public prosecutors, and about 9,000 prosecutor's assistant officers.
+As of 2013, there were about 1,800 public prosecutors, about 900 assistant public prosecutors, and about 9,000 prosecutor's assistant officers.
 Regarding the size of District Public Prosecutors Offices, the average office has about ten public prosecutors.
 The smallest has only five public prosecutors, and the largest has more than 200.
 Each office has a Chief and a Deputy Chief Prosecutor who supervise investigation, prosecution and trial.
 Thus, for example, in the smallest office, only three public prosecutors actually investigate and prosecute cases.
 In small offices, the public prosecutor who investigates and indicts a suspect is the same person who handles the trial.
 In contrast, in large offices, two different public prosecutors carry out these duties, working either in the Investigation Department (usually called the "Criminal Affairs Department") or the Trial Department.

-Ministry of Justice Statistics, 2009.
+&lt;sup>2 Ministry of Justice Statistics, 2013